DreaminDani/desandoval-blog/content/posts/2021-06-21_Redesigning-the-Design-Interview.md

 At Chipper, we identified that we were really interested in three things:

 1. Avoiding misalignment
-    - Does the candidate share out values?
+    - Does the candidate share our values?
     - Can they resolve conflicts cross-culturally?
     - Can we afford them?
 2. Strong foundations in the design process